Dear University of Bristol,

 right under Section 50 of the Act to request an internal review.
 All such

-requests must sent to us within 40 days and must clearly state your
+requests must be sent to us within 40 days, and must clearly state our

 Director of Legal Services

 Should you remain dissatisfied with the final outcome of the internal

 review then you may apply directly to the Information Commissioner (the

 “ICO”) for an independent review.
 The ICO is the Government’s Independent

 Body responsible for overseeing the Freedom of Information Act 2000, the

 Data Protection Act 2018 and The Environmental Information Regulations